jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 to discover that which will be profitable unto them at all times and under all conditions.
 (TB LD)

+[re. the "true seeker"] He should treasure the companionship of them that have renounced the world, and regard avoidance of boastful and worldly people a precious benefit.
+(G CXXV)

 CHARACTER (and Virtue)